Welcome to the home page of the St. Louis Sports Commission Associates – the Sports Commission’s young professionals

 The Associates launched the Sportsmanship Scholarship in 2009.
 The group raises funds for the program and selects its recipients.
 In nine years, the Associates have awarded $92,500 in academic scholarships to 31 college-bound students.
 The scholarship program is part of the Sports Commission’s efforts to promote and encourage sportsmanship in the community.
 Visit sportsmanship.org for more information.

-Celebrate sportsmanship by nominating a deserving student who has demonstrated outstanding sportsmanship and character in athletic competition.
-Click on the links below for more information and to download the scholarship nomination packet.
-You can also review the bios of past Sportsmanship Scholarship recipients to see the types of attributes and actions the scholarship committee seeks to recognize.
-Scholarship applications must be received by April 16, 2018.
-For more details, call Solomon Alexander at 314-345-5130 or e-mail firstname.lastname@example.org.
+Congratulations the winners of the 2018 Carl Fricks Sportsmanship Scholarship – Catherine Arnold, Imanté Griffin, Madelyn Hubbs, Connor Kingsland, and Mary LaBelle – whose stories you can read below.
+Help us celebrate sportsmanship by nominating a deserving student who has demonstrated outstanding sportsmanship and character in athletic competition.
+You can also view the bios of past Sportsmanship Scholarship recipients to see the type of attributes and actions the scholarship committee seeks to recognize.
+The submission packet and application for next year’s scholarship will be available in January 2019.
+For more details, call 314-345-5130 or e-mail email@example.com.

 Sportsmanship Scholarship Past Recipients – View bios of past Sportsmanship Scholarship Recipients.